 Learn More About PENC

-PENC serves as an affordable and viable alternative to other professional organizations in North Carolina.
-And, PENC remains nonpartisan, independent and state-based, with member dues remaining in North Carolina as we work to promote quality education reform.
+Today, PENC continues to serve as an alternative to other professional organizations in North Carolina.
+PENC remains state-based, with member dues remaining in North Carolina, independent, and non-partisan as they work to promote quality education reform.
 For more information on PENC, visit .

 FOCUSED ON EDUCATION